 The Ten Thousand Islands are notorious for illegal fishing and smugglers.
 That night around the campfire, our group of eight had great fun concocting stories about the identity of the invaders.

-South of Tiger Key is Picnic Key, which has a vault toilet for campers on both islands.
+South of Tiger Key is Picnic Key, which has a vault toilet accessible to campers on both islands.

-The Picnic Key beach campsites are on the windward side, facing the Gulf, offering no shelter when pop-up storms roll ashore, — and roll ashore they do!
-Mightily, and when least expected.
-We’ve lost a few tents on Picnic.
+The Picnic Key beach campsites are on the windward side, facing the Gulf, offering no shelter when pop-up storms blow ashore — and blow ashore they do!

 Backcountry Permits Required for camping on Tiger Key, Picnic Key

 Camping on either Tiger Key or Picnic Key require backcountry camping permits, which you obtain before setting out from a self-service kiosk at the national park’s Gulf Coast Visitor Center in Everglades City.

 There are no reservations, but you can secure a permit 24 hours in advance for the island where you want to camp.
 A permit processing fee of $15 will be charged as well as a $2 per person per day camping fee.
 Fees are waived mid-April through mid-November, but permits are still required.
 (You really don’t want to camp out there in summer.)

 If you plan to camp over a weekend during winter, it would be a good idea to obtain your permit a day earlier than your departure.
 Both Tiger Key and Picnic Key limit the number of campers.
 Maximum stay is 14 days.

 Ten Thousand Islands Kayak Rentals

 Glades Haven Marina, across from Everglades National Park Gulf Visitor Center, 801 S Copeland Ave, Everglades City, FL 34139.
 Phone: (239) 293-7743